 On the way from Belfast to Inverness, Scotland, we used FlyBe which was very basic, but fine for a short flight.
 Funny enough, our fellow AirBnBer the night before was a pilot for the company and made us very confidant in their safety measures.
 Do note that the Belfast airport is small, so no need to get there hella early like us.
 Also, flying between UK destinations seemed pretty chill, but maybe we just got lucky.

-Well, that’s the whole story!
+Well, that’s the whole story of our crazy 5 day Ireland road trip!
 We hope you enjoy Ireland as much as we did.
 Please leave us some comments with places we should add to our return trip itinerary!